Skip to main content

 Can I ship an instrumented binary?Technically yes, but don't.
 The instrumentation sends telemetry to your local desktop app.
 In production there's nothing listening.

-What's the overhead?Each instrumented function call adds ~1-2 microseconds for span creation/closure.
+What's the overhead?~8-10 µs per instrumented function call (span create/close); telemetry send is async (~5 ns to enqueue).
 Negligible for development, unnecessary for production.
+See BENCHMARKS.md.

 What if sfveritas-instrument isn't installed?The build fails with exec: "sfveritas-instrument": executable file not found.
 This is a feature — it prevents accidental instrumented builds in CI.